-The year 2015 saw major changes that reverberated through the global business intelligence software market.
+This last year saw major changes that reverberated through the global business intelligence software market.
 While many of the driving principles behind business intelligence remain the same, there are a host of promising trends that make this an exciting time to be involved in the way organizations leverage data analysis.
-If you haven’t been keeping up with the BI market, read on for a quick recap and our predictions for 2016.
+If you haven’t been keeping up with the BI market, read on for a quick recap and our predictions for the coming year.

 SelectHubFuture of the Business Intelligence Software Market